Johnson wins Daytona 500, Patrick eighth

 "Once Jimmie got into the outside line he showed that he was fast.
 It was a steady day for me.
 Nothing super-duper eventful," she said.

-The 30-year-old former Indy Car driver led for five laps shortly before the halfway stage, becoming the first woman drive to lead the Daytona 500.
+The 30-year-old former Indy Car driver led briefly after the 90th lap, becoming the first woman drive to lead the Daytona 500.
 She had lost her pole position to Jeff Gordon on the first lap.

 Earnhardt Jr, whose father died at in the race 12 years ago, finished second in the Daytona 500 for the third time in four years.